adityakmehrotra/Analyzing-Exoplanets/README.md

 - `radius` = Planet Radius (units: Earth Radius)
 - `mass` = Approximate or Minimum Planet Mass (units: Earth Mass)

+## Files
+- ``
+  - Data File
+  - Contains all of the exoplanet data we will be analyzing.

 ## Question: How is the Exoplanets Mass related to its Radius?

 <img width="679" alt="Screen Shot 2023-11-22 at 1 44 55 PM" src="https://github.com/adityakmehrotra/Analyzing-Exoplanets/assets/24847438/0ae79486-c512-4bb6-9efd-931ccabef264">